 - You will be asked to remove jewelry and wear a hospital gown during the study.

-- If you weigh more than 300 pounds, find out if the CT machine has a weight limit.
+- If you weigh more than 300 pounds (135 kilograms), find out if the CT machine has a weight limit.
 Too much weight can cause damage to the scanner's working parts.

 - Let your health care provider know if you have ever had a reaction to contrast.
 You may need to take medicines before the test in order to safely receive this substance.

-- Before the scan, let your provider know if you have poor kidney function.
-This is because the contrast may not be able to be used.
+- Let your provider know if you have poor kidney function.
+This is because the contrast can worsen the kidney function.

 How the Test will Feel